 “This problem,—that a single line need have no one right reading, yet will have innumerable wrong ones; that among all the many “right” ones some at least will carry, primarily, very different interpretations;. . .and yet that we must take some partial meaning, and make it deputize for the whole but without forgetting that we do so. . .”

-To put the stakes in my words, the danger lies in not pushing truth-and-meaning further to the point where: Interpretations are differentiated from each other (i.e., in terms of their with-respect-to-what’s) and thereby pushed further away from any notion of one or any interpretation on its own.
+To put the stakes to my words, the danger lies in not pushing truth-and-meaning further to the point where: Interpretations are differentiated from each other (i.e., in terms of their with-respect-to-what’s) and thereby pushed further away from any notion of one or any interpretation on its own.